 How close do you live to the parks?
 Are you the type to take spontaneous trips there?
 Do you only plan one trip a year but make it a big blowout?
 Do you fly or road trip?

 Ask yourself these questions.
 There are several pass options for Florida residents, but for the sake of making this post simple, I’m focusing on the residents of the other 49 states.
 As a Georgia resident, I can be at the parks in seven hours.
 I’m not the type to take spontaneous trips but I have taken several weekend trips.
 Do you live farther away but have airline connections?
 Do you travel with credit card points?
 If you find it easy and relatively inexpensive to get to Walt Disney World and you believe you will take advantage of that several times a year, read on.
 If you believe that you will really go only once in the 12 months of your pass, you can stop right here.
 The annual pass is probably not for you.

 Are you purchasing one just for yourself or are you buying for the whole family?
 Maybe purchasing just for the adults but not the kids?
 Will you mostly be traveling solo or a mix of solo and family travel?

 If you are going to bring your kids each time, you still might want to consider purchasing the annual pass for at least one adult if your kids are ages 0-9.
 Infants to age 2 are free while tickets for kids ages 3-9 are slightly discounted.
-If at least one adult in your party has the annual pass and is the person who is handing over the credit card for purchases, your whole party will still get the benefit of their access to resort discounts as well as dining and merchandise discounts.
+This is one of my favorite Walt Disney World Annual Pass tips: If at least one adult in your party has the annual pass and is the person who is handing over the credit card for purchases, your whole party will still get the benefit of their access to resort discounts as well as dining and merchandise discounts.
 You’ll get all the PhotoPass pictures of the family linked in your account, too.